kamperh/bucktsong_segmentalist/features/readme.md

 Word-pair extraction
 --------------------

+These steps are required if you are planning to train the cAE.
 Move to the word-pair directory:

     cd wordpairs

 Get the features for the word pairs discovered only in the respective subset
 portions:

-    mkdir buckeye zs devpart1 tsonga

     # Buckeye, pairs from Aren
+    mkdir buckeye
     ./strip_nonvad_from_pairs.py \
         ../mfcc/buckeye/lists/segments.list \
         ../data/buckeye.fdlps.0.93.pairs \